 - You will be shown a “No updates available” message if you already have the Git plugin installed.

-We shall now discuss the process of integrating GitHub into Jenkins in a Windows system.
+We shall now discuss the process of integrating Jenkins and GitHub a Windows system:

 Click on create new jobs: